laino/nicedaemon/README.md

 ==========

-A (daemon) program which is able to change niceness and CPU affinity of processess based on a set of rules defined in a config file.
+A (daemon) program which is able to change niceness and CPU affinity of a process based on a set of rules defined in a config file.

-Changing a processes CPU affinity to a single CPU ("sticking" it to a CPU) can be benefitial for the performance of some 32 bit software (especially when playing games using wine).
+Changing CPU affinity to a single CPU ("sticking" a process to a CPU) can be benefitial for the performance of some 32 bit software (especially when playing games using wine).